Chapter Thirty-Seven Hubris

 When I first came to this realization, I was struck dumb.
 I didn’t know how to react.
 I still don’t.
 Given that local meant the entire freaking galaxy, the consequences of not being involved suggested an overall disregard for the rest of society and civilizations.
 A collective who gives a fuck about them.
 This in direct opposition to the Saturnian cultural philosophy of lifting or supporting their collective.

-‘We give a fuck about ourselves just not about you’ philosophy.
+A we give a fuck about ourselves just not about you philosophy.

 Having recently reviewed the bleak ancient historical data of the same sorta ilk, I felt queasy.